cawhitworth/cawhitworth.github.io/_posts/2015-12-08-noisevember-gear.markdown

 ---
 layout: post
-title: Things I used during #Noisevember
+title: Things I used during Noisevember
 ---

-# Things I used during #Noisevember

 There's a lot here.
 I'm horribly spoiled, I know.
 Not all of this got used on everything, clearly, but there were definitely bits and pieces I kept coming